rubberydev/Lexer/README.md

-##In order to install the project, you should install Node.js
+# In order to install the project, you should install Node.js

-you must execute the below commands:
+You must execute the below commands:

 npm install

-after, you can execute the program in a shell:
+After, you can execute the program in a shell:

 node compiler.js